 Songwriting Collaboration: The Nashville Standard… But Why?Posted: June 6, 2017 Filed under: Songwriting Tips | Tags: collaboration, songwriting collaboration Leave a comment

 Many songwriters, unaware of the benefits of collaboration, question why anyone would collaborate on a song.
 Typically they consider only what they perceive as the negatives: splitting the royalties and losing creative control.
-Perhaps some, used to driving the ship alone, find the process of collaborating a bit odd.
+Perhaps some, used to captaining the ship alone, find the process of collaborating with one r more other captains, a bit odd.

 Some hits are indeed penned by just one songwriter.
 But take a good look at the Billboard Charts, especially the country charts: an extremely high percentage of songs are co-writes.
 Sometimes a song’s credits will list six or seven collaborators.

 So if hit songwriters regularly collaborate there must be some benefits.
 First, writing with a partner or two you obtain immediate feedback that will (hopefully) nip poor ideas in the bud.
 Also, songwriting is usually a difficult process as you try to perfect the original idea and collaboration provides helpful creative input, for example, when you’re stuck on a particular section the co-writer may inject an idea that is usable and keeps things moving forward.

 Collaboration expands the well of experience available to draw from as you write.
 More ideas.
 Better lyric lines.
 And fatal mistakes due to simply being unaware are often prevented.
 For example, frequently a writer will try to use a phrase or expression common to the area they were raised in that is foreign to everyone else.
 A co-writer who lives in or grew up in another area of the country would immediately notice that particular phrase is not going to work and question it long before it gets to radio or even A & R.